momoz2/fa24-cs411-team082-GGWP/doc/ProjectProposal.md

 - TripAdvisor - too focussed on selling experiences to users and has an issue with fake reviews, we hope to provide unbiased and factual information

 ## Realness
-Describe your data sources (Where is the data from?
-In what format [csv, xls, txt,...], data size [cardinality and degree], what information does the data source capture?).
-- Museums - Kaggle
+- Museums - Kaggle (33072 rows, 25 columns)
-- Zoos - Web Scraped Wikipedia
+- Zoos - Web Scraped Wikipedia (50 rows, 3 columns)
-- Skiing Slopes
-- National Parks
+- National Parks - Kaggle (63 rows, 8 columns)
-- US States
+- US States (_ rows, _ columns)

 ## Functionality
 - Add activities with basic information such as type, location, cost, accessibility